LutfiTekin/NasaRovers/README.md

 ## Completed Tasks
-- [X] Show 3 tabs for each rover Curiosity, Opportunity, Spirit
+- [X] Show 3 tabs, one for each rover Curiosity, Opportunity, Spirit
 - [X] Load images taken by those rovers from nasa api
 - [X] Implement infinite scrolling with pagination
 - [X] Implement filtering results by camera